-The church's incomplete reconstruction left the open structure that exists today, adding a bit of whimsy to an otherwise traditional church — you would almost think that the Convento do Carmo was intentionally built this way to bathe it in natural light.
+The result of the church's incomplete reconstruction is the open structure that exists today, adding a bit of whimsy to an otherwise traditional church — you would almost think that the Convento do Carmo was intentionally built this way to bathe it in natural light.

 Eclectic artifacts at the Convento do Carmo

-As you walk down to the end of the nave, you'll encounter a small, but impressive, archaeological museum featuring an eclectic collection including Roman epigraphs/writings and tombs, Pre-Columbian mummies and ceramics, Egyptian mummies, a sarcophagus, and artifacts from the excavation of the Castro de Vila Nova de São Pedro, a Chalcolithic (Copper Age) archaeological site in Azambuja, Portugal.
-You can skirt through everything in just a few minutes or spend half an hour to really explore some of the museum's treasures.
+As you walk down to the end of the nave, you'll encounter a small, but impressive, archaeological museum featuring an eclectic collection of Roman epigraphs/writings and tombs, Pre-Columbian mummies and ceramics, Egyptian mummies, a sarcophagus, and artifacts from the excavation of the Castro de Vila Nova de São Pedro, a Chalcolithic (Copper Age) archaeological site in Azambuja, Portugal.
+You can glimpse past everything in just a few minutes or spend half an hour to really explore some of the museum's treasures.

-After you finish your visit to the Convento do Carmo, you'll exit back onto the square, Largo do Carmo.
+After you're done visiting the Convento do Carmo, you'll exit back onto the square, Largo do Carmo.
 Before you leave, be sure take advantage of one more iconic site in Lisbon, the Elevador de Santa Justa (Santa Justa lift).
 It was built by Raoul Mesnier du Ponsard.
 Despite what his name suggests, he was a Portuguese engineer said to be a disciple of Gustave Eiffel — yes, that Eiffel, the one who built Paris' Eiffel Tower.

-From the Largo do Carmo, follow signs to the bridge that leads you to the Elevador de Santa Justa.
-You'll arrive first at a viewing platform where you can take a moment — or several — to admire the incredible, panoramic views of Lisbon and her terra cotta rooftops.
-If the Elevador's ironwork of looks familiar, that's that Eiffel influence you're seeing.
+From the Largo do Carmo, follow signs to the bridge that lead you to the Elevador de Santa Justa.
+You'll arrive first at a viewing platform where you can take a moment — or several — to admire the incredible panoramic views of Lisbon and her terra cotta rooftops.
+If the Elevador's ironwork looks familiar, that's that Eiffel influence you're seeing.

-To descend to the Baixa neighborhood, you can pay to ride down the elevator or take the stairs for free.
+To descend to the Baixa neighborhood, you can pay to ride down the elevator or walk down the stairs for free.
 From there, a whole new area of Lisbon awaits for you to explore.